-28.1 At EPCS, we recognise that, statistically, children with emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
+We recognise that, statistically, children with emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
 In managing children with complex and multiple disabilities and/or emotional and behavioural problems we are particularly sensitive to indicators of abuse.
 We recognise that behaviour, mood and injury may relate to possible abuse and not just a child's SEN or Disability.